hennlab/snake-IBDne/README.md

 # snake-IBDne
-Repo for running custom snakemake for IBDne
+Repo for running custom snakemake for IBDne.

 Citations for programs in pipeline: